chaoss/grimoirelab-perceval/README.md

 ## Examples

 ### Bugzilla
-To fetch bugs from Bugzilla, you have to options:
+To fetch bugs from Bugzilla, you have two options:

 a) Use the traditional backend